-When you have a good vinyl turntable and a collection of records, the best way to enjoy them is with an excellent set of speakers.
+When you have a good vinyl turntable and a collection of vinyl records, the best way to enjoy them is with an excellent set of speakers.
 In this post, we’ll discuss what you should look for when you’re buying speakers for vinyl and review ten of the best-value options on the market right now.

 Vinyl Demands Quality

 The biggest difference between buying speakers for vinyl play, as opposed to streamed music or some other source, is the quality of the audio.
 Most music that you acquire on a computer has gone through compression at some point.
 For example, music that you obtain through a streaming service like Spotify or Apple Music, as well as music that you find on Youtube all get compressed before you can play it.
 This happens because those services are trying to preserve memory space, but the side effect is that it removes some of the detail and clarity of the audio.
+To an audiophile, the difference is very noticeable.

 The Best Speakers For Vinyl Reviews